 Non-exclusive license with the owner of the trademark is the starting point.
 If everything works out on paper between you and the owner of the trademark, then you may start to use the logo.
 Please do not sell merchandise with this logo without any license.
 There is no other way around this.
 Please...Read more »

 It depends.
 There is no concrete yes/ no answer.
-If you are planning to use the "blue ivy carter" trademark to identify goods or services in a completely different class than the one that is already trademarked class, then it may be possible to get a trademark registration with USPTO.
-However, if...Read more »
+If you are planning to use the "blue ivy carter" trademark to identify goods or services in a completely different class than the one that is already trademarked class, then it may be possible to get a trademark registration with USPTO....Read more »

 A patent is a “private [and little public] property right granted by the government in exchange for certain public disclosures that provides the owner with the right to exclude others from practicing the claimed invention for a limited period of time.”
 Patent for a general utility based patent...Read more »